KxSystems/docs/docs/wp/disaster-management/index.md

 3. The trained model is used to predict the class of the tweet

-The divergence comes once we have classified the tweet.
-At this point, the table appropriate for the class is updated using the `upd.vals` function.
+The divergence comes once tweets have been classified.
+At this point, the table appropriate for the class is updated using the `upd_vals` function.
 The classification time, the class label and the cleaned tweet are inserted into the appropriate tables.

-The feed is kicked off, at which point the required libraries are loaded into the feed process
+The feed is started, at which point the required libraries are loaded into the feed process

 ```q
 $q feed.q